Managing Director, Information and Security Systems

 My dad’s advice was to invest.
-He noticed in the Seattle Times that Nancy Zevenbergen kept winning stock picker contests.
-When I answered an ad to work here back in 1995, I was asked, “Why Zevenbergen?”
-So I answered, “Because Nancy Zevenbergen keeps winning the stock picker contests.”
+He noticed in the Seattle Times that Nancy Zevenbergen was frequently mentioned in stock picker contests.
+That led me to answer an ad to work here back in 1995.
 My dad was also known to say more than once, ‘dollar cost averaging.’
 To which I said, ‘yeah dad, whatever.’

 When I’m not working I like to spend time with my family.
 My daughter started her junior year in college yesterday, and my son starts next month.